adborden/packer-signing-example/README.md

 Example shows two builds (each producing a single text file).
 Using post-processors, we compress each artifact, record checksums and a manifest, and then sign the resulting files.
+The artifacts, checksum, and manifest are uploaded as a GitHub release.

 ## Usage